WalLee2/AirBnB_clone/README.md

 Main Command line user interface

 <h6>models/</h6>
+Directory that contains all the unit models

 <h6>models/__init__.py</h6>
+File that Initializes the Base Model

 <h6>models/place.py</h6>
+Create a set of public class attributes relating to the place requested.

 <h6>models/city.py</h6>
+Create a set of public class attributes relating to the city name and state id.

 <h6>models/base_model.py</h6>
+Base Model that contains everything all other classes will inherit from.

 <h6>models/review.py</h6>
+Create a set of public class attributes, relating to reviews of places and initializing a review class.

 <h6>models/amenity.py</h6>
+Create a set of public class attributes that enables each command to accept arguments

 <h6>models/user.py</h6>
+Create a set of public class attributes, about user information and initializing a new users.

 <h6>models/state.py</h6>
+Create a set of public class attributes, that define the state of the objects

 <h6>models/engine/</h6>
+Directory that contains main engines for file storage and persistent data.

 <h6>models/engine/file_storage.py</h6>
+Defines how a json object stores the values in the dictionary.

 <h6>tests/</h6>
+Unit tests of all functions

 ## Helpful Links
 * [Python Docs: Cmd](https://docs.python.org/3.4/library/cmd.html)